linorobot/linorobot2_hardware/README.md

 ## 5. Configure robot settings

-Go to lib/config and open lino_base_config.h and uncomment the base, motor driver and IMU you want to use.
+Go to lib/config folder and open lino_base_config.h.
+Uncomment the base, motor driver and IMU you want to use for your robot.
 For example:

     #define LINO_BASE DIFFERENTIAL_DRIVE
-    #define USE_L298_DRIVER
+    #define USE_GENERIC_2_IN_MOTOR_DRIVER
     #define USE_GY85_IMU

 Next, fill the robot settings accordingly: